 For what it’s worth, I do not believe that in an actual vote it would make a vast amount of difference.
 I also do not believe that Yes/No is likely to be used again – perhaps a framing which offers long-form choices of “Scotland should be part of the United Kingdom” versus “Scotland should be an Independent country”, which don’t allow a snappy single-word summation beyond “Union” and “Independence” would be more appropriate.

-Nonetheless, the approach taken by SiU polls leaves them completely incomparable to standard Independence voting intention, and thus does not cover their constitutional polling.
-BBS emphasises that it is not partisan to deny coverage to polling commissioned and specifically designed by an explicitly partisan body to advance their own cause.
+Nonetheless, the approach taken by SiU polls leaves them completely incomparable to standard Independence voting intention, and thus BBS does not cover their constitutional polling.
+It is not partisan to deny coverage to polling commissioned and specifically designed by what is itself an explicitly partisan body to advance their own cause.
 Should the need arise to treat any organisation which supports Independence (such as Progress Scotland) in a similar manner, BBS will not hesitate to do so.

 I'm Not Obliged to Be Your Punchbag